 The importance of BBS fieldwork being conducted by social scientists was also evident when assessing the quality of data collected by research assistants alone or the necessarily limited interpretation of the approach by other disciplines.
 BBS carried out poorly undermine the rigour and value of the approach well done.
 Reflections on team composition and numbers revealed that too few social scientists, or social science time, limits the application of BBS both practically and academically.
 This was the experience of BHOMA.
 Another study, CODA, trained 32 new research assistants and had them all conducting BBS at the same time in 16 different communities with the remote oversight of one social scientist and one experienced research assistant.
 This experience demonstrated that so many research assistants and concurrent fieldwork undermined quality and management of data, with data from one community having to be disregarded and needing to supplement data with the earlier BBS data.

 As a method, BBS is only participatory up to a point.
 Murray (2010) assessed ZAMSTAR as falling short of the emancipatory ideals of empowering communities that is embedded in participatory techniques, with more weight on data generation.
-To make BBS more participatory, more intensive community feedback and subsequent action need to be carried outRowa-Dewar et al. (2008). theatre for development at the end of the BBS a valuable addition that would enable immediate feedback and quick analysis of the data with the community (Evans, 2017).
+To make BBS more participatory, more intensive community feedback and subsequent action need to be carried out, an approach demonstrated by Rowa-Dewar et al. (2008) who used a rapid appraisal approach to achieve meaningful public involvement in cancer care.
+For the BBS teams the theatre for development at the end of the BBS was a valuable addition that could enable immediate feedback and quick analysis of the data with the community (Evans, 2017).

 BBS is a baseline or top up approach, which requires more in-depth research to follow in its wake.
-Research that followed BBS was regarded as more able to comprehensively research these subtler, more invisible characteristics such as stigma and commitment to place, and to capture longitudinal response to intervention over time. work used by Skillman et al. (2018)Additionally, it was widely recognised by the social scientists that household experiences of health conditions and services needed more in-depth qualitative approaches.
+Research that followed BBS was regarded as more able to comprehensively research these subtler, more invisible characteristics such as stigma and commitment to place, and to capture longitudinal response to intervention over time.
+This progression from rapid data collection to in-depth work resonates with a framework for including rigorous in-depth qualitative research as part of a larger ‘rapid cycle’, multi-site evaluation approach in public health used by Skillman et al. (2018).
+Additionally, it was widely recognised by the social scientists that household experiences of health conditions and services needed more in-depth qualitative approaches.
 Hence most of the CRTs and studies, with the exception of CODA, used BBS as a platform for further qualitative enquiry.

 The risk with BBS was also that it reinforced the trial definition of the community, which does not correspond to how people are experiencing community boundaries.
 Both ZAMSTAR and HPTN 071 (PopART) dealt with this partly by substituting the term ‘community’ with ‘site’, ‘community site’ or ‘place’ in some outputs and making this point explicit to the wider team.